-Yellowstone’s location at the convergence of the Great Plains, Great Basin, and Plateau Indian cultures means that many Native American tribes have a traditional connection to the land and its resources.
-For thousands of years before the park was established, this area was a place where Indians hunted, fished, gathered plants, quarried obsidian, and used the thermal waters for religious and medicinal purposes.
+Yellowstone’s location at the convergence of the Great Plains, Great Basin, and Columbia Plateau Indian cultures means that many Native American tribes have traditional connections to the land and its resources.
+For thousands of years before the park was established, this area was a place where Native Americans hunted, fished, gathered plants, quarried obsidian, and used the thermal waters for religious and medicinal purposes.

 Yellowstone’s “ethnographic” resources are the natural and cultural features that are significant to tribes.
 They include sites, plant and animal species, objects associated with routine or ceremonial activities, and migration routes.
 Federal law requires the National Park Service to consult with Yellowstone’s associated tribes on a government-to-government basis on decisions which affect resources that are significant to tribes.

 The first tribes to request association came forward in 1996.
 Now 27 tribes are formally associated with Yellowstone.
 Since 2002, park managers have met periodically with tribal representatives to exchange information about park projects and ethnographic resources.
 The tribes have requested to participate in resource management and decision-making, to conduct ceremonies and other events in the park, and to collect plants and minerals for traditional uses.